CTEC3905-2022/lab-materials/lab-01.md

 We have explored the basic workflow which we will use in this module and which you will need to use for your assignment.

-- Using Atom to write HTML, CSS and JavaScript code.
+- Using VSCode to write HTML, CSS and JavaScript code
-- Viewing your document in Google Chrome, using the developer tools.
+- Viewing your document in Google Chrome
+- Using the developer tools to view the DOM
+- Using the JavaScript console
 - Validating your code with online validators
 - Committing your updates to a git repository

-NOTE: if you've finished, please set up a GitHub account if you don't have one.
+Continue making tweaks to your page until you are satisfied and set up a GitHub account if you don't have one.